 What if I don’t agree with the terms?

-For advice, assistance and representation with settlement (compromise) agreements and any related negotiations, please contact Farleys Employment Law & HR team on 0845 287 0939 or complete our online contact form and a member of the team will get in touch with you.
+For advice, assistance and representation with Settlement (Compromise) Agreements and any related negotiations, please contact Farleys Employment Law & HR team on 0845 287 0939 or complete our online contact form and a member of the team will get in touch with you.